mwdossantos/kb-86/docs/week-9-application-development.md

 @State var planets: [Planet] = PlanetService.GetPlanets()
 ```

-i stored the information I got from the `PlanetService.GetPlanets()` function in a variable `planets` which I used to fill in the information in SwiftUI later on in the file:
+i stored the information I got from the `PlanetService.GetPlanets()` function in a variable called `planets` which I used to fill in the information for each planet in SwiftUI later on in the file:

 ```swift
 Text(self.planets[i].meta.description!)